Orthopyroxene/Cover-Letter/README.md

 ### Contributing

 Contributions, feedback, and discussions are welcome!
-If you're interested in contributing to this project or have any questions, please feel free to open an issue or submit a pull request.
+If you have any questions, please feel free to contact me.

 ### Contact